Reach Center

 View through a doorway into a small room of three people seated around a table and talking

-The Research and Engagement on Adaptation in Climate and Health (REACH) Center is an interdisciplinary team at the University of Washington.
-Our mission is to develop, implement and evaluate interventions to support health in a changing climate.
+The Reach Center is an interdisciplinary team at the University of Washington.
+Our mission is to develop, implement and evaluate interventions to protect health and safety during extreme weather.
 We work across Washington, Wyoming, Alaska, Montana and Idaho.

 Health Interventions